-The autumn 2022 edition of Sunderland Restaurant Week runs from Saturday the 17th of September to Sunday the 24th of September.
+The autumn 2023 edition of Sunderland Restaurant Week runs from Saturday the 16th of September to Sunday the 24th of September.
 Babaji, Diego’s Joint and German Doner Kebab count among the participating venues.
 So too are Mexico 70, Pho 179 and Slice, the pizza specialist.

-The event is held twice a year and provides opportunities for northeast England food lovers to enjoy a three-course dinner for just £15.
-Two-course meals at participating dining venues are priced at £10.
-During the daytime, participating cafés feature £5 offers.
+The event is held twice a year and provides opportunities for northeast England food lovers to enjoy a three-course dinner for just £20.
+Two-course meals at participating dining venues are priced at £15.
+During the daytime, participating venues feature £10 offers.

 Restaurants on Wearside serve a broad variety of cuisines.
 In addition to long-popular Indian, Italian and Mediterranean restaurants, the area’s offerings include restaurants serving modern British, Egyptian and Turkish dishes.